joinpursuit/8-0-technical-curriculum/03-react/deployment/readme.md

 Soon, you will build a React application that you will want to put on the web so that you can share it with people.
 How can you achieve this goal?

 You could use your laptop.
-However, to provide uninterrupted access, you must always have your laptop on.
+However, to provide uninterrupted access, you must always have your laptop on and connected to the internet.

 You could buy another computer whose specific task is to host applications online (often referred to as a server).This approach would cost you money for the hardware and add to your electric bill.
 You would also have to learn how to configure the computer correctly.
 Another thing to consider is how important is it that your application still runs if there is a power outage?
 If it needs to run during a power outage, do you have a backup generator?